 Bundle Up These 4 Key Areas

 Heated air can move into the attic.
-From there, it can escape, potentially comprising your personal comfort and energy bills.
-One of the best methods for preventing heat loss is to ensure your attic is properly insulated.
-A good place to start is by measuring existing insulation levels and checking for any gaps.
+From there, it can escape, potentially comprising your comfort and energy bills.
+One of the best methods for preventing heat loss is to ensure your attic is adequately insulated.
+An excellent place to start is by measuring existing insulation levels and checking for any gaps.

 Areas Where Damaged Insulation Exists

 Moisture and rodents can damage insulation.
 Insulation can also deteriorate or shift with age.
 The first step to replacing damaged insulation is to contact a contractor.
-They can advise you to the best options available.
-If rodents caused the damage, you may also want to consider controlling the problem before replacing the insulation.
+They can advise you on the best options available.
+If rodents caused the damage, you might also want to consider controlling the problem before replacing the insulation.